 If you are certain you can identify pine trees then bite down on a pine needle a few times.
 However, definitely don’t confuse it with yew which is highly toxic-avoid if unsure.
 I often enjoy chomping on a few needles as I’m preparing for or guiding a session.
 The taste is beautifully refreshing and unexpectedly like citrus.
 Super good for your health too as it’s high in vitamins A and C and antioxidants.

 Your sense of imagination

 Everything in Forest Bathing is designed to be gentle, fun and explorative.
-As you walk quietly in nature your logical left brain will relax and your more creative, intuitive right brain can come forward.
+As you walk quietly in nature your logical left brain relaxes and your more creative, intuitive right brain comes alive.
 As a consequence, you will naturally find yourself reconnecting with your childlike sense of curiosity.
 For example, you might remember how carefree you used to feel when you played outdoors when you were younger.

-I go straight back to The Faraway Tree stories when I see ancient oaks, and I find myself wondering about what my eyes don’t see.
+I go straight back to The Faraway Tree stories when I see ancient oaks!
 You might notice a nearby squirrel or bird watching you and ponder for a moment about what they’re thinking.
 Or find yourself considering what’s alive beneath your feet and how you’re being supported by decades and centuries-old earth.
 Or perhaps you suddenly feel like hugging a tree?
 Read more on that here.

 Connecting with nature through your senses quietens the chattering, overactive mind.
-We can then let our barriers down and enjoy these playful moments that might otherwise seem like a waste of time or foolish.
-If you only take one thing away from this beginner’s guide to Forest Bathing, let it be to spend more time having fun and connecting with joy.
+It’s easier to slow down, be open and enjoy these playful moments that might otherwise seem like a waste of time or foolish.
+If you only take one thing away from this beginner’s guide to Forest Bathing, let it be to commit to more radical relaxation 🙂